panaschristou/LLM_Compression/README.md

 # Results:
-find in [notebooks/results.ipynb](notebooks/results.ipynb) for all results figure generation
+Find in [notebooks/results.ipynb](notebooks/results.ipynb) for all results figure generation
+Due to the size of both the pretrained and the pruned models it was not practical to include the files here.
+Feel free to run the scripts and replicate the results yourselves.

 # Objectives, Solution Approach, Value of Solution